emrygt/oop_mario_game/README.md

 # oop project

-A simple mario game written in c++ using SFML.
+The greatest mario game of the world.
+Revolutionary for the gaming business.
+Written in c++ using SFML.

+by THE LEYLAS